Augmentations and link group representations: A microlocal digression

 \end{defn}

 Kashiwara-Schapira defined the microlocal hom bifunctor \cite[Definition 4.1.1]{KS}

 giving a quantitative description of the micro-support.
 Suppose $\cF,\cG \in Sh(Y)$, then

 Let $T^\infty Y$ be the unit cosphere bundle of $Y$.
-It admits a natural a contact induced form from the canonical form of the cotangent bundle.
+It admits a natural contact form induced from the canonical form of the cotangent bundle.
 Let $\Lambda\subset T^\infty Y$ be a (not necessarily connected) smooth Legendrian submanifold.
 Define a dg subcategory